AbuCTF/abuctf.github.io/_posts/2024-07-05-ShunyaCTF.md

 ---
 ![1](/assets/posts/ShunyaCTF/1.png)

 Hello again, We’ll look at some of the challenges from **ShunyaCTF Aarambha Finals.** We, **`H7Tex`** got placed 8th overall.
 Congratulations to all Finalists.
 Really had a wonderful trip to Pune.
-Candid moment at the end : )
+Candid moment at the end.

 First of all let’s address the elephant in the room. **Trust Issues**, which was the assigned the highest points with 1000.
 Looking at it now, it most definitely is solvable with proper enumeration which, we too missed in the first place haha.